Master's of Education in Higher Education & Student Affairs

 EDA 5374 Moral and Faith Development in College Students: An in-depth survey of major theories related to moral and faith development of American college students provides the basis of this course.
 Current research on the effect of the college environment on moral and faith development is explored, and special emphasis is placed on the integration of theory into student affairs administrative practice.

 EDA 5392 Higher Education and the Law: Legal aspects and issues of constitutional, statutory, and case law concerning public and private two-year and four-year colleges, and universities; and their boards, administrators, faculty and students are covered in this course.
 Interpretations, compliance issues, and implications for institutional practices and policy are also examined.

 EDA 5391 Cultural Issues in Higher Education: This course explores topics relevant to providing educational services to diverse student populations in higher education.
 Students will develop knowledge, attitudes, and skills needed to function within their own micro culture as well as other cultures, the United States macro culture, and the global community.
 Students will develop skills and understanding of effective strategies for academic assessment, intervention, and strategies to facilitate student success in higher education.

 EDA 5378 Capstone Case Study Course: This culminating course uses a problem-based, case study learning approach to apply the competencies gained in other educational administration courses.
 Students address new trends in college student personnel through attendance at a national conference as well as through a mentoring relationship with a student affairs professional.

 EDA 5V99 Thesis Course**

-**Students interested in the thesis option must select this option and a faculty chair by the conclusion of the spring semester of the first year.
+**Students interested in the thesis option must select this option and a faculty chair by midpoint exams.